niccolocao/JMPairwise/README.md

  - genericUtilities.R: functions for Wald tests, tables, and plots
  - dynpred.R: functions for dynamic predictions
  - dynplot.R: functions for plotting dynamic predictions

+Fieuws, S. and Verbeke, G. (2006).
+Pairwise fitting of mixed models for the joint modelling of multivariate longitudinal profiles. _Biometrics_, *62*, 424--431.